gtojty/OPtoS/readme.md

 #### Compilation

 The codes for the model is in the folder ./code.
 The model is compiled and run under Linux (Mint 17), with Mikenet package is installed.
 The source codes include: model.h, model.c, and
-OtoS.c.
+OPtoS.c.

 The model implements a multi-layer neural network from orthography to phonology.
-The model can be trained in two aspects: training the mapping from orthography to semantics (OtoS) and training the cleanup units in a hidden layer between the semantics output layer and itself (StoS).
+The model can be trained in two aspects: training the mapping from orthography/phonology to semantics (OPtoS) and training the cleanup units in a hidden layer between the semantics output layer and itself (StoS).
 The second type of trainning can occur before the first type of training, by setting related parameters during the running of the model.

 To compile an executable file, type: `make -f Makefile` in command line.
-This will generate the exe file called *OtoS*.
+This will generate the exe file called *OPtoS*.

 To clean previous exe file, type: `make -f Makefile clean`.
 This step is optional.

 #### Running the Simulation

-In order to run a simulation, put the exe file (OtoS), parameter file (para.txt), and training and testing examples (Tr#.txt and Te#.txt, see ./SemDict) into the same directory.
+In order to run a simulation, put the exe file (OPtoS), parameter file (para.txt), and training and testing examples (Tr#.txt and Te#.txt, see ./SemDict) into the same directory.